My approach to food is influenced by the Lithuanian culture that I grew up with, by my family and by my life in the UK.

 - With all of the above in mind, it’s important that food is tasty and not boring.

 If you read through my recipes you will notice words such as ‘simple’ and ‘comforting’ being used a lot.
 These two words sum up my food philosophy pretty well.
 The recipes I share on this blog are simple enough for anyone to make, and the ingredients used are common enough to be found in most people’s kitchens.
 They are also simple in a way that it doesn’t take lots of time and effort to execute them.
+I’m curious to explore what is the minimum you have to add or do to a vegetable or fruit, to make it taste delicious.

 I hope you take time to browse through my blog and read the recipes or food stories.
 Please feel free to share your impressions, suggestions or questions in the comment section.